Change request #2096

 Note, however, that I did an unbinned analysis.
 Did you do a binned analysis using an exposure cube and so on?

-#8 Updated by Di Venere Leonardo almost 7 years ago
+#8 Updated by Di Venere Leonardo over 7 years ago

 Thanks for looking into that.